-Where do you go when unknown dangers threaten the wellbeing of your faith?
+Where do you go when unknown dangers threaten the well-being of your faith?
 Who do you turn to when loneliness threatens to swallow you alive—and whole—like a thick storm cloud envelops your house?
 What do you do when the chastening, training hand of God seems so overwhelmingly crushing that you fear you will not survive your present trial of faith?
 Where do you turn when the sheer pain of loss becomes a blinding fog that hinders you from seeing the goodness of God?
 What do you do when even God’s ears—the ears of the One who loves you the most—seem deaf to your crying?
-The answer to each of these questions is found in Psalm 28 and it is the same.
+The answer to each of these questions is the same and is found in Psalm 28.

 You go to God.
 You turn to Him.
 You trust His great love for you.
 You keep running to the Lord—not away from Him—in prayer.
 Especially, and most critically, when you perceive God’s ears have closed to your prayers, still you must go to Him—clinging—resting—believing—that in time you will experience a spiritual breakthrough.
 Your faith will be purified.
 Your joy will be restored.
 Your valley will become a mountain.
 And you will eventually come forth as gold, even if you must wait until the day you see the Lord and you are received into His tender, everlasting arms.

 Psalm 28 is what is referred to as a Lament Psalm.
 To lament is to express sorrow, regret, and mourning.
 A lament is a song of sorrow.
 It is a cry for help amid the many threats faced by the individual believer as well as the whole faith community.
 Since this lament was written by King David, it seems best to understand his words as a lament for both himself, personally, and for the people of God, corporately.
 Times of sadness and fear are part of our faith-walk through this fallen world.
 And so is crying…crying out to God.